omerzzeybek9/Traffic-Congestion-Prediction-Optimization/README.md

 - **Visualization:** Evaluation of results and visual analysis.

 ## Outputs
-The notebooks generate prediction results and visualizations comparing different optimization techniques on traffic congestion forecasting.
+The notebooks generate prediction results and visualizations comparing different optimization techniques on traffic congestion prediction.

 ## Notes
 - If any errors occur, make sure that all library dependencies are installed and up to date.